-• The school has been working with NLB since 2014 to carry out a series of reading activities with the aim to nurture readers in our students.
+The school has been working with NLB since 2014 to carry out a series of reading activities with the aim to nurture readers in our students.
 There are assembly programmes such as Book Buzz to promote books appropriate for students and storytelling.
 Other activities include Read Swap Share and Mass Borrowing.

-(E) Reading Events
+(D) Reading Events

 An event that students look forward to is the Book Fiesta which started in 2017.
 The purpose of the event is to create a vibrant environment for students and teachers to enjoy stories and to enact these stories in fun ways.
 Based on themes such as 'Fairy Tales', preevent classroom activities are conducted to help students enjoy the stories.
-Students and teachers are encouraged to dress up as their favourite characters using recycled materials, making the stories come alive before our very eyes. reading with them to nurture positive relationships and to better support our students' reading.
+Students and teachers are encouraged to dress up as their favourite characters using recycled materials. making the stories come alive before our very eyes.